digiaonline/image-manipulation-service/README.md

 ### Testing

-You can run the tests by running `composer test`.
+You can run the tests and static analysis by running `composer test`.
 If you have XDebug installed you can see the code coverage report on by opening `public/coverage/index.html` locally in your browser.

 You can also use the supplied Postman collection to test image upload requests.
 Just import the collection and add the following variables to your environment: